WurthElektronik/FeatherWings/README.md

 >Note: The WE featherwings can be operated only in combination with a Feather.
 Please use the Feather M0 express for the quick start examples.

+2. WE FeatherWing - Please choose the FeatherWing of interest or a combination of FeatherWings and stack it on to the Feather.

-2. Stable power supply - Please ensure that the boards are powered using a clean and stable power supply.
+3. Stable power supply - Please ensure that the boards are powered using a clean and stable power supply.
 The following input options are available,
 - **USB** interface on the M0 feather.
 >Note: Please use this option for the quick start examples.
 The USB interface will also be used to upload the example code to the microcontroller.